Auto Flush Systems

 Performance Standards

-Autonomous System-Controlled Flushing (Water Quality Control)
+Autonomous System-Controlled Flushing

 Public Health and Technical Guidance

-The technical foundation for autonomous flushing strategies is supported by widely recognized public health and engineering frameworks.
-Key guidance documents include the CDC’s guidance for building water systems, the EPA’s recommendations for maintaining or restoring water quality in buildings, and ASHRAE 188 water management program requirements.
-Together, these frameworks establish expectations for monitoring, documentation, and corrective action in premise plumbing systems.
+Autonomous flushing strategies are supported by recognized public health and engineering guidance.
+Key frameworks include CDC guidance for building water systems, EPA recommendations for maintaining or restoring building water quality, and ASHRAE 188 water management program requirements.

 Peer-Reviewed Research